33 Gym Terms You Need To Know For Your First Workout

 Cutting is the opposite of bulking in terms of diet.

-The cutting phase is the difficult phase of the bodybuilding diet that entails restricting calories to try and lose additional body fat and better meet physique goals or qualify for a lower weight class.
+The cutting phase is the most challenging phase of the bodybuilding diet, which involves restricting calories to lose additional body fat and better meet physique goals or qualify for a lower weight class.

 #9: Deloading